 Decided to quit smoking?
 Good.
 As we all know, smoking is addictive.
-Many smokers have tried and failed couple of times or more before they have succeeded to quit the habit.
+Many smokers have tried and failed a couple of times or more before they have succeeded to quit the habit.
 The good thing now is, if you are a smoker the chances of you, quitting smoking are greatly increased thanks to various stop smoking programs.

 If you really want to stop smoking, you must first understand the reasons why you smoke, what you get from smoking and try to come up with reasons why you decided to quit smoking.
 Understanding the reasons behind your decision to quit smoking plays a very essential part in your quest to end the addiction.